top of page

 Best Music Stores in Asheville—A Local’s Perspective

 Top three things Asheville’s known for: hiking, beer, and music.
-I could be forgetting something, but I think I’ve hit all the main points there.
-And by golly I’ve covered hiking.
-Extensively.
+I think I’ve hit all the main points here.
+And by golly I’ve covered hiking, extensively.
 Beer I may come back to.
 But this week, I guess you could say I was just feeling the groove.
-Feeling musically oriented, if you will.

 From record shops to bespoke instrumental handicrafts, Asheville hosts a wide spread of retail attractions for both players and listeners alike.
 Despite the divergent specialties of these stores, I believe they invite shoppers of one essential kind: the kind with music in their souls.
 For that reason, I’m taking on all these shops at once, as the best music stores in Asheville.